alecxe/eslint-plugin-protractor/docs/rules/no-repetitive-locators.md

 # Discourage repeating locators

 This rule would warn if repetitive locators would be detected *in a single file* in support of the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

-For example:
+:thumbsdown: For example:

 ```js
 var MyPage = function () {